 Reach and frequency are two important considerations because they are the levers where you will need to make trade-offs in order to effectively communicate your message with a limited promotional budget.
 Simply speaking, reach and frequency costs money.

 Here are some things I have learned along the way that will help you ensure the highest return on your promotional investment.
 Most of this is experientially informed rather than quantitatively supported.

 - Avoid running “one off” advertisements.
 Very few (close to zero) people will actually see and take the time to respond to an advertisement that you run just once.
 It doesn’t matter that the sales person for an industry trade journal called you with a 50% off deal just before publication.
+Here you will get original site to buying a tradeline from personal tradelines.
 Half off on placing an advertisement one time is a “suckers buy”.
 Invest your money in something that can deliver frequency, not just reach.

 - Revisit and tighten the definition of your target audience.
 Communicating to fewer people with a higher frequency will increase your odds of success.
 But, of course, you still need to ensure the revised number of people is high enough to deliver your lead objective.

 - Make certain your “call to action” is obvious and compelling.
 Always good advice, but with a limited budget you need to be absolutely certain your conversion percentage is higher than normal.
 Benchmark success models so you know what really works, and reapply the best of the best approaches.
 Consider A/B testing of the better options to determine which works best.
 And, monitor your conversion performance closely.
 If it starts slipping be prepared to switch quickly so you don’t lose money.

 - Leverage more than one communication channel.
 Not all people get their information the same way.
 To increase your odds of getting “eyes on your message”, use a mix of approaches.